The drawback to one type of Roth conversion

 A backdoor IRA refers to the method of contributing to a nondeductible IRA and then converting it to a Roth.
 The benefit of this strategy is, despite being limited by making too much income to contribute to a Roth, one can still get after-tax dollars into an account that grows tax-free and is not taxed upon withdrawal.
 The after-tax money finds its way to the Roth through the "back door."
 However, things can get tricky when using this Roth conversion strategy, and some financial experts advise against it.

-Going through the back door is one of the only ways that high earners can get money into a Roth IRA, says Lynn Mayabb, CFP, senior managing adviser at BKD Wealth Advisors in Kansas City, Mo.
-"If you're saving anyway, why not allow your money to grow tax-free and be tax-free in the future?" she says.
+Going through the back door is one of the only ways that high earners can get money into a Roth IRA, says Lynn Mayabb, CFP, managing director at BKD Wealth Advisors in Kansas City, Missouri.
+"If you're saving anyway, why not allow your money to grow tax-free and be tax-free in the future?" she asks.

 While Mayabb says her firm has helped a number of clients open traditional IRAs and later convert them to Roths, the process can be tricky.
 "You need some guidance because you don't want to mess it up," she says.